MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

     You should receive confirmation that the file is formatted correctly before uploading it, as shown above.

-3. Click **Import** and wait until the import process completes.
+3. Select **Import** and wait until the import process completes.
 This can take up to 15 minutes.

-4. Click **Refresh** to verify your VM or device has been added.
+4. Select **Refresh** to verify your VM or device has been added.
 See the following example.

    ![Import HWID](images/enroll3.png)